ember-learn/ember-blog/content/the-emberjs-times-issue-49.md

 in JavaScript before it goes into Ember Data.
 If you're using JSON:API upfront, things are a lot easier to deal with, and you get to make use of the simplicity of Ember Data.

 Broccoli is an **asset pipeline** that deals very effectively with the file system.
-It is all Just Javascript™️, so it is in theory quite easy to handle.
+It is Just Javascript™️ in theory.
 One of the issues that makes Broccoli more challenging to work with is the lack of documentation, or at least that _used_ to be the case.
 Over the last few months, [Oli Griffiths](https://github.com/oligriffiths) has been very active in the Broccoli community and has recently published a [Broccoli